-- Delivery of Tax Returns and Information Regarding Audits and Potential Audits. (b) Seller has delivered or made available to Buyer copies of all Tax Returns filed since \\, 20\\\.
-The federal income Tax Returns of Seller have been audited by the IRS or are closed by the applicable statute of limitations for all taxable years through 20 .
-Part 3.14(b) contains a complete and accurate list of all Tax Returns that are currently under audit or for which Seller has received written notice of a pending audit, and Seller has provided to Buyer information concerning any deficiencies or other amounts that are currently being contested.
+Delivery of Tax Returns and Information Regarding Audits and Potential Audits. (b) Seller has delivered or made available to Buyer copies of, and Part 3.14(b) contains a complete and accurate list of, all Tax Returns filed since , 20 .
+The federal and state income or franchise Tax Returns of Seller have been audited by the IRS or relevant state tax authorities or are closed by the applicable statute of limitations for all taxable years through , 20 .
+Part 3.14(b) contains a complete and accurate list of all Tax Returns that have been audited or are currently under audit and accurately describe any deficiencies or other amounts that were paid or are currently being contested.
+To the Knowledge of Seller, no undisclosed deficiencies are expected to be asserted with respect to any such audit.
 All deficiencies proposed as a result of such audits have been paid, reserved against, settled, or are being contested in good faith by appropriate proceedings as described in Part 3.14(b).
 Seller has delivered, or made available to Buyer, copies of any examination reports, statements or deficiencies, or similar items with respect to such audits.
-There is no dispute or claim concerning any Taxes of Seller claimed or raised by any Governmental Body in writing.
+Except as provided in Part 3.14(b), Seller has no knowledge that any Governmental Body is likely to assess any additional taxes for any period for which Tax Returns have been filed.
+There is no dispute or claim concerning any Taxes of Seller either (i) claimed or raised by any Governmental Body in writing or (ii) as to which Seller has Knowledge.
 Part 3.14(b) contains a list of all Tax Returns for which the applicable statute of limitations has not run.
-Except as described in Part 3.14(b), Seller has not given or been requested to give waivers or extensions (or is or would be subject to a waiver or extension given by any other Person) of any statute of limitations relating to the payment of Taxes of Seller or for which Seller may be liable. - (c) Proper Accrual.
+Except as described in Part 3.14(b), Seller has not given or been requested to give waivers or extensions (or is or would be subject to a waiver or extension given by any other Person) of any statute of limitations relating to the payment of Taxes of Seller or for which Seller may be liable.

+(c) Proper Accrual.
 The charges, accruals, and reserves with respect to Taxes on the Records of Seller are adequate (determined in accordance with GAAP) and are at least equal to Seller's liability for Taxes.
-There exists no proposed tax assessment or deficiency against Seller except as disclosed in the [Interim] Balance Sheet or in Part 3.14(c). - (d) Specific Potential Tax Liabilities and Tax Situations. - (i) Withholding.
-All taxes that Seller is or was required by Legal Requirements to withhold, deduct or collect have been duly withheld, deducted and collected and, to the extent required, have been paid to the proper Governmental Body or other Person. - (ii) Tax Sharing or Similar Agreements.
-There is no tax sharing agreement, tax allocation agreement, tax indemnity obligation or similar written or unwritten agreement, arrangement, understanding or practice with respect to Taxes
+There exists no proposed tax assessment or deficiency against Seller except as disclosed in the [Interim] Balance Sheet or in Part 3.14(c).

+(d) Specific Potential Tax Liabilities and Tax Situations.

+(i) Withholding.
+All taxes that Seller is or was required by Legal Requirements to withhold, deduct or collect have been duly withheld, deducted and collected and, to the extent required, have been paid to the proper Governmental Body or other Person.

-(including any advance pricing agreement, closing agreement or other arrangement relating to Taxes) that will require any payment by Seller.
+(ii) Tax Sharing or Similar Agreements.
+There is no tax sharing agreement, tax allocation agreement, tax indemnity obligation or similar written or unwritten agreement, arrangement, understanding or practice with respect to Taxes (including any advance pricing agreement, closing agreement or other arrangement relating to Taxes) that will require any payment by Seller.

-- (iii) Consolidated Group.
-Seller (A) has not been a member of an affiliated group within the meaning of Code Section 1504(a) (or any similar group defined under a similar provision of state, local or foreign law), and (B) has no liability for Taxes of any person (other than Seller and its Subsidiaries) under Reg. §1.1502-6 (or any similar provision of state, local or foreign law), as a transferee or successor by contract or otherwise. - (iv) S Corporation.
+(iii) Consolidated Group.
+Seller (A) has not been a member of an affiliated group within the meaning of Code Section 1504(a) (or any similar group defined under a similar provision of state, local or foreign law), and (B) has no liability for Taxes of any person (other than Seller and its Subsidiaries) under Reg. §1.1502-6 (or any similar provision of state, local or foreign law), as a transferee or successor by contract or otherwise.

+(iv) S Corporation.
 Seller is not an S corporation as defined in Code Section 1361.